In today's #AskDrWealth series, I am going to address the most popular question from our readers and students.

 In a blink of an eye, you have just lost 20% of your portfolio!

 In contrast, imagine that your portfolio is similar to B's.
-If you had invested in the same exact stock and it goes to zero, you have only lost 3%.
+If you had invested in the same exact stock and it goes to zero, you

 This means that A is actually exposed to more risk per stock than B. A concentrated portfolio can be very unforgiving in this sense.